-For current weather and 10-day forecast for the Fairplay area, Click Here.
+For current weather and 10-day forecast for the Fairplay area, Click Here

 Note: While this is the nearest town with which to gauge the weather for this mountain, plan on temperatures being cooler than the downtown forecast.
 Also, don't take warnings or threats of storms lightly.
 Weather is bound to be worse above timberline; always be prepared!

-(Forecast provided by weather.com)
+(Forecast provided by weather.com